Home / Comparisons / Babbel vs Rosetta Stone

 Cons

-• Lessons are somewhat boring and repetitive
+• Lessons are somewhat repetitive (all picture-based)

-• No conversational practice
+• Less conversational practice than Babbel

 Why Rosetta Stone Is Better Than Babbel